t-crest/patmos/README.md

     pasim a.out

 However, this innocent examples is quiet challenging for an embedded system.
-For further details and how to build Patmos for an FPGA see:
-[Patmos Reference Handbook] (http://patmos.compute.dtu.dk/patmos_handbook.pdf).
+For further details and how to build Patmos for an FPGA see Section 6 in the [Patmos Reference Handbook] (http://patmos.compute.dtu.dk/patmos_handbook.pdf).

 Known Issues